Are we required to have an Iowa permit to register?

 A: Very few children don’t have anxiety while driving.
 The only way to get through this is to have your child drive.
 Start them in areas without traffic (empty parking lots, fairground areas, etc.) The more experience they get, the less anxiety they will have.

 What does it mean if my child is Drive Test Required (DTR’ed)?

 A: This means your child needs more practice behind the wheel before we feel they will be safe driving on their own without a parent and/or guardian in the vehicle with them.
 Once the parent and/or guardian feels their child is doing well and has improved behind the wheel, they are eligible to obtain a license or school permit.
 Then you’ll need to call your local Department of Transportation to schedule a drive test.
 Once they pass the drive test, then they will be issued their license or school permit.

 I haven’t heard anything yet and I don’t know where to take my child or the schedule?

-A: When you register for our course online, it states the dates and times your child is required to attend the classroom portion of our course.
+A: When you register for our course online, it states the date range your child will be driving with our instructor.
 A reminder phone call and email will go out to the primary phone number and email address you put on the registration form the Friday before the course starts.
-It will have the room number and what your child is required to bring.
-Most locations your child will schedule six drive lessons on the first class.
+It will have the online coursework that your child will need to work on during the date range you signed up for.
+Most locations your child’s driving instructor will schedule six drive lessons over the phone or by email with the parents directly a few days before the course is to start.
 These six drive lessons will be two to three hours in length.
-Your child should come home with the drive instructors name, cell phone number and the dates and times they need to be at the site for driving.
+The instructor should give each parent their name and cell number, where to meet, dates and times your child needs to be there for their driving lessons.